toddledev/documentation/docs/06-the-editor/07-issues-panel/index.md

 ## Resolving issues

-Addressing issues identified in the issue panel improves project stability, performance and maintainability.
+Addressing issues identified in the issues panel improves project stability, performance and maintainability.
 Good practice is to address issues during development rather than at the end of your project cycle.